pcroch/find-movie/README.md

         X-User-Email    pierre@pierre.pierre
         X-User-Token    KdapjiY6vz-sBkKmNieF

      This is a default user to demonstration.
 You can of course create your own user.
-PLease see below.
+Please see below.

     2 * Body:
        { "finder": {